Survivors of Parkland and Columbine shootings share their outrage over Uvalde tragedy

 This year alone, there have been 27 school shootings in the U.S., according to Education Week data.

-And this comes just 10 days after a shooting at a Tops supermarket in Buffalo, N.Y., that took the lives of 10 people.
+And the Uvalde attack comes just 10 days after a shooting at a Tops supermarket in Buffalo, N.Y., that took the lives of 10 people.

-A single gunman killed 17 people and wounded 17 others at Hogg's school, Marjory Stoneman Douglas High School, almost 20 years later.
+A single gunman killed 17 people and wounded 17 others at Hogg's school, Marjory Stoneman Douglas High School, almost 20 years after Columbine.

 He tweeted, "We need to do something.
 We know what we disagree on we need to focus on what we can and do it even if small.
 No more debate or thoughts and prayers.
 We need bipartisan action."